 - With sub-zero temperatures (-30C / -22F) our first magical experience was diamond dust.
 A short description of diamond dust from Wikipedia – Diamond dust is a ground-level cloud composed of tiny ice crystals.
 Diamond dust generally forms under otherwise clear or nearly clear skies, so it is sometimes referred to as clear-sky precipitation.
 It is most commonly observed in Antarctica and the Arctic, but it can occur anywhere with a temperature well below freezing.
 At temperatures between 0 °C (32 °F) and about −39 °C (−38 °F) increasing the relative humidity can cause either fog or diamond dust.

-- Followed by sun dogs.
+- Sun dogs.
 What are sun dogs?
 Read here; picture below.

 - Steaming geysers.
-Since the temperature is so cold, the otherwise erupting water fountains are directly converted into steam.
+Since it’s freezing, the otherwise erupting water fountains are directly converted into steam.

 - Hoarfrost trees.
 Early in the morning, deciduous trees in the forests are covered by ice crystals called hoarfrost.

-- American bisons/buffaloes with their calves and other animals.
+- American bisons/buffaloes with their calves and few other wildlife.

 To recapitulate, going to Yellowstone in winter is one of the most memorable experiences you will have.
-Go now!
-Winter conditions in Yellowstone start sometime in early November and last till February end (sometimes till early March).
+Winter conditions in Yellowstone start sometime in early November and last till end of February or early March.

-And while you are here, spend a day or two exploring the forests of Targhee and Gallatin on a snowmobile.
+And while you are in Yellowstone, spend a day or two exploring the forests of Targhee and Gallatin on a snowmobile.

 Hover on the pic below and click on the arrow to view more pictures.